 In 2001 I moved to the US with my small son, and from there, in 2002 to Istanbul, where I developed another small son.
 In Istanbul I wrote for Time Out Istanbul, Cornucopia and .bkz and occasionally contributed travel features to international publications including Condé Nast Traveller.
 In 2005 I moved to Belgium where I started writing for the legendary (and alas now defunct) expat publication The Bulletin, becoming a section editor and writing about art and Antwerp’s avant-garde fashion scene.
 From Belgium I also contributed features to The International Herald Tribune, The Financial Times and DAMn.
 After a chance meeting with the editor on a trip to Beijing, I also started writing a regular column for ArtReview magazine.
 I left The Bulletin and became first editor at large and then editor in chief of The Word, a young Brussels-based magazine focussed on photography and culture.

 I write catalogue essays for shows ranging from the Venice Biennale to small exhibitions in new independent galleries.
-Recent books include Art London (ACC Art Books, 2019), Frida Kahlo (Laurence King, 2020), Caroline Walker: Janet (Anomie, 2020.)
+Recent books include Art London (ACC Art Books, 2019), Frida Kahlo (Laurence King, 2020), Caroline Walker: Janet (Anomie, 2020), Lapidarium: The Secret Lives of Stones (John Murray, 2022), How Not to Exclude Artist Mothers (and other parents) (Lund Humphries, 2022) and Acts of Creation: On Art and Motherhood (Thames & Hudson).

 After a long break from curating, in 2020 I had a great time putting together a two-part (online) exhibition on Alexis Hunter - Money, Art, Sex - for Richard Saltoun Gallery.
-At the moment I’m working on an exhibition on art and motherhood for Hayward Touring, which should launch at the end of 2023.
-Fingers crossed, there will be a sizable (and long overdue) book on art and motherhood published to go with it.
+More recently I have curated the 2024/25 Hayward Gallery touring exhibitions Acts of Creation: On Art and Motherhood, which toured the Arnolfini, Bristol; MAC, Birmingham; Millennium Gallery, Sheffield and DCA Dundee where is closes in July 2025.

-For the last few years I have been conducting research on art and motherhood.
-Together with a group of artists, I drew up the manifesto How Not To Exclude Artist Parents – a set up rules that has been shared and translated around the world and which is now available in 15 languages.
-I have drawn on my research and the experience of writing the manifesto for my new book How Not To Exclude Artist Mothers (and other parents) which takes a more solutions-based approach to the subject, looking at artists and organisations around the world that show the artworld how we might do things differently.
-I continue to work in the field with other projects in the offing, including an Art Working Parents Alliance and online resources hub.
+Between 2019 and 2025 I have conducting research on art and motherhood.
+Together with a group of artists, I drew up the manifesto How Not To Exclude Artist Parents – a set up rules that has been shared and translated around the world and which is now available in 16 languages.
+I have drawn on my research and the experience of writing the manifesto for my book How Not To Exclude Artist Mothers (and other parents) which takes a more solutions-based approach to the subject, looking at artists and organisations around the world that show the artworld how we might do things differently.
+I continue to work in the field with other projects, including the Art Working Parents Alliance - co-founded with Jo Harrison.

 I do a LOT of talking.
 Often with artists, and often about art.